SUNY, CUNY Students Must Get COVID Booster Shot To Be On Campus, Gov. Hochul Says

 NEW YORK (CBSNewYork) — Students attending SUNY and CUNY schools will be required to get a COVID vaccine booster shot, once eligible, in order to be on campus for the spring semester, Gov. Kathy Hochul said Friday.

 The mandate takes effect Jan.
-15, 2022.READ MORE: Times Square Ready For Another Smaller New Year's Eve Celebration, New York COVID Cases Continue To Rise
+15, 2022.READ MORE: NYC Department Of Sanitation Crews Sweep Times Square After New Year's Celebration

 “We are asking all schools to ensure that students, before they return, are boosted.
 They are required to be vaccinated, now we’re putting on an additional requirement.
 In order to return to your college campus, you have to be boosted,” Hochul said.

-Note: Editor’s note: This story was first published Dec.
-31.